surjit/jpauli.github.io/_carew/posts/2015-09-18-php-string-management.md

 		CG(interned_strings).arBuckets = (Bucket **) pecalloc(CG(interned_strings).nTableSize, sizeof(Bucket *), CG(interned_strings).persistent);
 	}

-I did truncate some code to ease understanding.
 What you first must spot, is that the interned string buffer is 1Mb large (1024*1024) and cannot be changed by the PHP user (INI setting).
 Effectively, when this buffer will be full, it will NOT be resized, and from that point the interned strings API will behave like if there is no interned strings : it will lead us to having malloc()ed our strings.

 Now, to create an interned string, we internally use `zend_new_interned_string()` , and not `malloc()` or `strdup()` or anything else :